Zalewa/voyandz/SPECS.md

 Streams are output pipes where target material will come *out*, possibly going through a re-encoding process before.

+Streams are uniquely identified by their names.
+There can't be more than one stream with the same name.

 Streams can be audio only, video only or audio and video muxed together.